 Hands-on natural resource education for Vermont high school students

 The Vermont Envirothon is a state-wide competition where high school students put their knowledge of forestry, wildlife, soils and water resources to the test.
-The team that demonstrates the greatest overall knowledge is selected to represent Vermont at the North American Envirothon event held this upcoming year in Geneva, New York at Hobart and William Smith Colleges on July 28th-August 3rd, 2024.
-The current issue topic for the 2024 competition is Renewable Energy for a Sustainable Future.
+The team that demonstrates the greatest overall knowledge is selected to represent Vermont at the North American Envirothon event held this upcoming year in Starkville, Mississippi, Mississippi State University on July 19 – 25, 2026.
+The current issue topic for the 2026 competition is Non-Point Source Pollution: It begins at home!
 Over 2,000 Vermont students have participated in Envirothon since it began in 1996.
-We hope your school might join us in 2023 by registering a team.
+We hope your school might join us in 2026 by registering a team.

 Envirothon provides an opportunity for students to participate in hands-on STEM learning and connect with professionals in the fields of soil & water conservation, wildlife, forestry and agriculture.
 Some science teachers have chosen to incorporate studying for the Envirothon into their curriculum, while other coaches use the event as an opportunity to strengthen the public speaking skills of their students.